markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 >
 > **Answer:** All of our event handlers are used as callback functions.
 Remember, a callback function is a function that we provide to another function to execute on our behalf.
 For example, we don't ever execute `taskFormHandler()` in our JavaScript code, but we give the DOM that function to execute on our behalf when the form is submitted.

-The callback function used in a `forEach()` method has a specific format when it comes to what arguments it will use:
+The callback function used in a `forEach()` method has a specific format when it comes to what parameters it will use:

-- The first argument will always represent the element at that iteration of the array, the array[i] value if we were to think about this in `for` loop terms.
+- The first parameter will always represent the element at that iteration of the array, the array[i] value if we were to think about this in `for` loop terms.
 That's why in ours, it's labelled `task`, the singular version of `tasks`, because it represents a single task in our tasks array.
-This argument is required.
+An argument for this parameter is required.

-- The second argument is optional to use, but it will always represent the current index `i` of the loop.
+- The second parameter is optional to use, but it will always represent the current index `i` of the loop.
 We don't need to use that value in our code so we can leave it out.

 Here is an example of `forEach()` that we can copy and paste into our Chrome DevTools console to see how it works: